-We publish roundups of new books about birds two times a year, in our June and December issues, but we don’t always have room in the magazine for all the titles that win places on our bookshelves.
+We don’t always have room in the magazine for all the titles that win places on our bookshelves.
 The three new books below are excellent examples.
 You don’t want to miss them.

 FACING EXTINCTION: The International Union for the Conservation of Nature’s Red List counts no fewer than 213 bird species as Critically Endangered.
 Conservationists are leading the fight to prevent the demise of these birds, and they’ve had a fair degree of success.
 This new book examines the process and issues concerning extinction — how and why it happens and what can be done about it.
 While humans are to blame for many of the causes, such as persecution and habitat loss, species have become extinct on a regular basis since life began.